rscopes/rescope/readme.md

 RS provide a effective, flexible and familiar structure to organize and synchronize your data components. <br/>
 It manage theirs dependencies, theirs scopes, persistence, active instances & much more.

+This way all the data components :

+- Can be easily tested
+- Only care about theirs specialized task
+- Only use 1 file for theirs initial state, actions & mutations
+- Can have different behaviors basing on theirs scope

 ## How ?

 By using independent, specialized & serializable "Data Stores" in a Flux oriented architecture.